 6) Technical questions on design approaches, alternatives, pros/cons, and trade-offs.
 Often no right or wrong answers, but your technical know-how and reasoning skills will be under scrutiny.
 75+ Java Architect FAQs.

 Expect drill down questions based on the answers you provide.
-These questions can reveal a lot about your passion, enthusiasm, attitude, communication skills, problem solving skills and technical strength.
-As an architect you need to bridge cross functional teams, and you need to be able to communicate at different levels both technically & non-technically.
+These questions can reveal a lot about your passion, enthusiasm, attitude, communication skills, problem solving skills and technical strengths.
+As an architect you need to bridge cross functional teams (E.g. developers, testers, business analysts, stake holders, support & operational staffs, etc), and you need to be able to communicate at different levels both technically & non-technically.

 - Learn to draw high-level conceptual and UML diagrams: Know the various architectural styles, JEE layered multi tier architecture, and various integration styles.
 You must be confident to draw these diagrams on a white board with regards to the actual application you had worked on or how you would go about designing a new application in question.

-- Learn to ask the right questions — what if …? how about …?, design alternatives, pros vs cons, tactical versus strategical, strategical vs political, weight the risks against the benefits, build vs buy, etc. Ask questions pertaining to the 16 key areas.
-Think in terms of scalability, transactional boundaries, best practices, exception handling, development process improvement, etc.
+- Learn to ask the right questions — what if …? how about …?, design alternatives, pros vs cons, tactical versus strategical solution, tactical vs stay-alive solution as a system is going to get decommissioned, weighting the risks against the benefits, build vs buy, etc. Ask questions pertaining to the 16 key areas.
+Think in terms of scalability, transactional boundaries, best practices, exception handling, fault-tolerance, high availability vs Scalability, service time outs & retries, loose coupling, disaster recovery, etc.

-- Get a good handle on the 16 key areas and proactively apply these key areas.
+- Get a good handle on the 16+ technical key areas and proactively apply these key areas.

 - Look at things from both business and technical perspective: architects form a bridge between many cross functional teams like business analysts, stake holders, project managers, developers, testers, infrastructure team, operational and support staff.
 Know your target audience and learn to convey technology to the business non-technically and the business requirements to the techies technically.